Amulets and Talismans

 Amulets

-An Amulet is defined as: ‘Anything is worn about the person as a charm preventative against evil, mischief, disease, witchcraft, etc.’ the definition of charm is very similar: ‘Anything worn about the person to avert evil or ensure prosperity, though a charm may also be a spell or incantation believed to have magical power.
+An Amulet is defined as: ‘Anything is worn about the person as a charm preventative against evil, mischief, disease, witchcraft, etc.’ The definition of charm is very similar: ‘Anything worn about the person to avert evil or ensure prosperity, though a charm may also be a spell or incantation believed to have magical power.

 Amulets have been worn for protection for thousands of years.
 Amulets were used to protect homes, families, and livestock.